cookiejar/cookietemple/docs/github_support.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All templates feature ``main_master_branch_protection`` workflow.
-This workflow runs everytime a PR to your projects master or main branch is created.
+This workflow runs every time a PR to your projects master or main branch is created.
 It fails, if the PR to the ``master/main`` branch
 origins from a branch that does not contain ``patch`` or ``release`` in its branch name.
 If development code is written on a branch called ``development``and a new release of the project is to be made,
 one should create a ``release`` branch only for this purpose and then merge it into ``master/main`` branch.